publishing.co.uk

 Kobo Writing Life: The Indie Author Guide (2026)

-Kobo Writing Life (KWL) is Kobo's free direct-publishing platform, paying 70% on ebooks priced £1.99-£12.99 and 45% below that.
+Kobo Writing Life (KWL) is Kobo's free direct-publishing platform, paying 70% on ebooks within its standard price band and 45% outside it.
 Kobo is the strongest Amazon alternative outside the US — dominant in Canada, big in the UK, Netherlands, France, Australia and New Zealand.
 Two unique levers: Kobo Plus (its subscription service, a wide alternative to Kindle Unlimited that you can join without exclusivity) and self-serve promo tabs that let you apply for merchandising.
 Publish direct via KWL for the full royalty and promo access, or via an aggregator for convenience.

 Last reviewed by Robert Prime — May 2026

 If your readers are anywhere outside the US, Kobo matters more than most KDP-focused authors realise.
-In Canada it's the market leader; in the UK, Netherlands, France and Australia it's a serious share.
+In Canada it's one of the leading ebook stores; in the UK, Netherlands, France and Australia it has a meaningful share.
 Here's how to use it.

 What Kobo Writing Life is